vivekkairi/run-gemini-cli/README.md

 Use it to perform GitHub pull request reviews, triage issues, perform code analysis and modification, and more using [Gemini] conversationally (e.g., `@gemini-cli fix this issue`) directly inside your GitHub repositories.

-**This is not an officially supported Google product, and it is not covered by a Google Cloud support contract.
-To report bugs or request features in a Google Cloud product, please contact [Google Cloud support].**

 - [run-gemini-cli](#run-gemini-cli)
   - [Overview](#overview)
   - [Features](#features)